 Most people volunteer for organizations that have special meaning to them.
 What is it about the American Heart Association that spoke to you?

 I am passionate about the American Heart Association.
-Not only have I been a volunteer with the AHA for nearly 20 years, but I am also on the Go Red for Women Executive Leadership Team.
+Not only have I been a volunteer with the AHA for more than 20 years, but I am also on the Go Red for Women Executive Leadership Team.
 The AHA does so much for communities to build healthier lives, free of cardiovascular disease and stroke.
-They fund innovative research, fight for stronger public health policies and provide critical tools to save and improve lives.
+They fund innovative research, fight for stronger public health policies, and provide critical tools to save and improve lives.

-Personally, I am connected and grateful to the AHA because at just 7 days old, my son, Blake, who is now 17 years old, had open-heart surgery.
+Personally, I am connected and grateful to the AHA because at just 7 days old, my son, Blake, had open-heart surgery.
 As you can imagine, that was a very scary and traumatic time in our lives.
+Blake will be turning 20 years old this month and I am constantly in awe of what a strong, resilient and incredible young man he has become.

 Can you share more about Blake’s diagnosis at birth — was it a form of congenital heart disease?

-Blake was 1 in roughly 3,300 children each year who are born with a specific congenital heart defect (an abnormality of the heart at birth) known as dextro-Transposition of the Great Arteries, or d-TGA.
+Blake was 1 in roughly 3,300 children each year who are born with a specific congenital heart defect known as dextro-transposition of the great arteries, or d-TGA.
 Seven days after Blake was delivered, he had open-heart surgery because his pulmonary artery and aorta were switched in position.
 Unfortunately, the surgery was more extensive than anticipated and Blake spent several weeks on a heart-lung bypass machine.
 It took consistent monitoring of his condition and health until he was able to leave the hospital.
-I'll never forget that special day I was able to bring him home.
+I’ll never forget that special day I was able to bring him home.

-What words of comfort or advice do you have for other parents who may be dealing with a sensitive health concern like your family experienced with Blake?
+What words of comfort or advice do you have for other parents who may be dealing with a sensitive health concern like you and Blake experienced?

 It is definitely a roller-coaster ride, but take it one day at a time.
 Believe in your caregivers and don’t give up hope.